Enhancing Congregational Learning Through Experiential Education

 Areas of Engagement

 Our beneficiaries are the Jewish children and families yearning for the level of engagement provided by active participation in a Jewish community.
-Recognizing that these experiences can only occur in schools where educators are properly prepared and supported, ReFrame focuses on educators who serve primarily Conservative congregations throughout North America.
+Recognizing that these experiences can only occur in settings where educators are properly prepared and supported, ReFrame focuses on educators who serve congregations and other complementary settings throughout North America.
 Participating educators engage in the ReFrame initiative in multiple ways:

-- Pilot Communities—In January, 2014, five congregations began participating in an 18-month ReFrame program designed to provide professional development and evaluation in experiential Jewish Education.
+- Congregational Communities—In January, 2014, five congregations began participating in an 18-month ReFrame program designed to provide professional development and evaluation in experiential Jewish Education.
 These educators benefit from: